irem-komurcu/remote-sensing-deep-learning/README.md

 ### Episode 4 - Deep Learning on 3D Point Clouds
 <p><a href="https://www.youtube.com/watch?v=Fr11bsdCAvg&t=16s&ab_channel=UHUZAMCSCRS">Here,</a> You can reach the webinar for Episode 4 that I gave with UHUZAM.
 The webinar language is Turkish.</p>
+<p>You can find the presentation slide<a href="https://github.com/irem-komurcu/remote-sensing-deep-learning/blob/main/4-Deep-Learning-on-3D%20Point-Clouds.pdf"> here.</a> The slide language is English.</p>
 <p>
 &emsp;1-Capturing a 3D World<br>
 &emsp;2-3D Problems and Deep Learning Techniques<br>